About the MFA

 This is not a Studio Art MFA, nor is it a MFA in Graphic Design, Photography, Digital cinema or Illustration, It is a MFA that focuses on the integration of all visual communication and design thinking methods steeped heavily in the design research and practice, collaborating with non-profits and ministries while focusing on global strategies and service learning.
 Based on the interest and applications that we receive, we will actively seek to accept students with a variety of backgrounds including (but not limited to) the aforementioned.

 We understand that financial obligations, family, work, and other responsibilities prevent everyone from enrolling full-time.
 Therefore, JBU has strategically developed a MFA program that enables participants the flexibility to schedule their studies around their lives.
 This will allow students to take classes in-person, via video connection, and online.
 Including one, two-week campus visit in May during the first year and a four-week partnership during the summer before the last year, the MFAVCD spans three years and is ideal for the working professional or creative thinker who needs to conserve valuable financial and time resources.
 The program can also be completed as a full-residency program with the possibility of being awarded a teaching assistantship.

-MFA students will be required to be on campus for a two-week residency after their first year of study, and will be required to travel abroad for an internship, to their partnering ministry or non-profit organization, for two to four weeks after completing their third year of study.
+MFA students will be required to be on campus for a two-week residency after their first year of study, and will be recommended to travel abroad for an internship, to their partnering ministry or non-profit organization, for two to four weeks after completing their third year of study.